Adnan-Hussain22/Cryptography/README.md

 # Cryptography
-This repository contains the work which i learned during learning cyptography in university
+This repository contains the work related to different algorithms of cryptography which i have learned during the course of crytography in university life